Montgomery County, PA

 The plan included shaming: Arrest information, including photographs of offenders, will be released to the public.
 Prostitution and patronizing prostitutes are third-degree misdemeanors for first-time offenders and the maximum penalty upon conviction is up to one year in jail and a $2,500 fine.
 Penalties increase for repeat offenders.

-In late February, 2014, six men were arrested following a prostitution sting in King of Prussia.
+In late February 2014, six men were arrested following a prostitution sting in King of Prussia.
 The operation targeted crimes relating to human trafficking and commercial sex in the county.
 The reverse sting happened on February 28th after police posted an online ad offering prostitution services.
 Officials said that over 300 text messages and phone calls were received by police in response to just one online ad.
-In June 2014, the Upper Merion Police Department and the Montgomery County Detective Bureau conducted a second web-based reverse sting in King of Prussia, resulting in the arrest of five johns.
-During the operation, two men allegedly attempted to rob the undercover female officer posing as a prostitute, officials said.
+In June 2014, the Upper Merion Police Department and the Montgomery County Detective Bureau conducted a second web-based reverse sting in King of Prussia, resulting in the arrest of five male sex buyers.
+During the operation, two men allegedly attempted to rob the undercover female officer posing as a prostituted woman, officials said.
 The two men were charged with robbery and “other related offenses.”
-A year later, in late June 2015, a joint web-based reversal led by UMPD officers and the Montgomery County District Attorney’s Office netted five johns in Kind of Prussia.
+A year later, in late June 2015, a joint web-based reversal led by UMPD officers and the Montgomery County District Attorney’s Office netted five male sex buyers in Kind of Prussia.
 Each of the men was arrested after responding to a decoy online advertisement and allegedly offering money in exchange for sexual acts.
 All of the offenders’ identities were again publicized in press.

 In February 2018, Montgomery County law enforcement participated in the 15th National Johns Suppression Initiative (NJSI).
 The NJSI’s are coordinated efforts to target sex buyers and reduce sex trafficking, conducted by a national coalition of law enforcement agencies.
 The coordinated operations collectively led to more than 630 arrests from Jan.
 7 through Feb.
 4 and included more than 30 law enforcement agencies across 16 states.
 The Montgomery County Detective Bureau reported that they arrested three sex buyers during their operation.